civican/legisinfo/42-1/bills/C-81/bill_text.md

 Whereas the `Canadian Human Rights Act` recognizes that all individuals should have an opportunity equal with other individuals to make for themselves the lives that they are able and wish to have and to have their needs accommodated without discrimination and, in particular, discrimination on the basis of disability;

-Whereas a proactive and systemic approach for identifying, removing and preventing barriers to accessibility complements the rights of persons with disabilities under the `Canadian Human Rights Act`;
+Whereas a proactive and systemic approach for identifying, removing and preventing barriers to accessibility without delay complements the rights of persons with disabilities under the `Canadian Human Rights Act`;

 Whereas Canada is a State Party to the United Nations Convention on the Rights of Persons with Disabilities and Canada has agreed to take appropriate measures respecting accessibility and to develop and monitor minimum accessibility standards;